scandipwa/scandipwa.github.io/docs/faq/development/index.md

 ## What is the best practice to implement a new module between Magento and ScandiPWA?

-You should develop using ScandiPWA plugin mechanism - http://docs.scandipwa.com/docs/development/plugin-mechanism/
+You should develop using [ScandiPWA plugin mechanism](http://docs.scandipwa.com/docs/development/plugin-mechanism/).

 ## How ScandiPWA manages cache?